 A buriburi was a popular toy for boys in the Edo period (1603-1868), and was played with by tying a cord to spin it, or by attaching wheels to pull it.
 Later, objects replicating the buriburi form came to be regarded as amulets that were often exchanged as gifts.
-This container is decorated with ferns, branches of pine and fruiting citrus tachibana trees, (including delicate touches of red lacquer), which are symbolic of the New Year, 11.3cm by 6.4cm by 5.9cm.
+This container is decorated with ferns, branches of pine and fruiting citrus tachibana trees, including delicate touches of red lacquer, which are symbolic of the New Year, 11.3cm by 6.4cm by 5.9cm.

-1867 Inventory: “Cabinets, No 88 Japan Closet, A gold japan boat shaped box”.
+The 1867 Burghley Inventory records: “Cabinets, No 88 Japan Closet, A gold japan boat shaped box”.